dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 Please note that some minimal knowledge about **Linux and Neovim config files** is needed to, be able follow this blog post.

 Technically you can also **just use Godot with vanilla Neovim** with no further changes.
-But then you might miss some features like **opening files** when clicked in the file explorer or **lsp support**.
+But then you might miss some features like **opening files** when clicked in the file explorer or **LSP support**.
 So lets set this up to let Godot add some magic to Neovim.

 ## Neovim server mode
 Before we can set Neovim as external editor in Godot, we need to start Neovim in server mode.
-For that, a **pipe file** is needed, where Godot can send commands to Neovim.
+Additionally to that, a **pipe file** is needed, where Godot can send commands to Neovim.

 But first lets first create the nvim cache directory, where the file will be located.
 ```bash
 mkdir -p ~/.cache/nvim
 ```

-Now we can create the server pipe file in our **init.lua** file.
+Now we can add the following code to the **init.lua** file.
-This will create the file and start Neovim in server mode, so it can handle calls from external tools, like Godot.
 ```lua
 local pipepath = vim.fn.stdpath("cache") .. "/server.pipe"
 if not vim.loop.fs_stat(pipepath) then
   vim.fn.serverstart(pipepath)
 end
 ```
+This will create the pipe file and start Neovim in server mode, on startup.

 ## Godot Editor Settings
-Now you can set Neovim as external editor in **Editor Settings > Text Editor > External**.
+Now Neovim is ready to be set as external editor in **Editor Settings > Text Editor > External**.

 There you need to set the following values, as in the screenshot below.

 <img class="blog-image-wide" src="godot-editor-settings.webp" alt="A screenshot of Godot's Editor Settings for external Text Editors">